Chasing autumn colors in Kiel

-Last year was my first European autumn colors experience.
+Last year was my first European autumn experience.
 The changing colors of autumn foliage affected me so much so that I even bought a winter jacket in yellow to match the season’s color.
 I wrote about it here.
 Thanks to my yellow jacket, my friends started spotting me from miles away even in the busiest train station and some perhaps avoided me.
-At the university, in a class of 40 students-despite sitting in the last bench-professor once pointed at me and said, “girl in the yellow jacket, can you answer this question for me”?
+At the university, in a class of 40 students-despite sitting on the last bench-professor once pointed at me and said, “girl in the yellow jacket, can you answer this question for me”?
 That’s when I decided against materialistic yellow indulgence.

 I was thrilled beyond words to see the parks and sidewalks swathed in various shades of yellow, red, blue, pink, black, you name it.

 When I go running, I stop every few seconds to wow at a patch of bright leaf litter.

 Thus, I even lost a few running buddies, for I wasn’t running long enough unless someone reminded me of the purpose.
 After a while, I chose to walk instead to thoroughly appreciate the hues of nature.

 Owing to autumn colors, I even took interest in identifying trees, especially the ones that change colors and with great pride I announce I can identify TWO types of trees now: Maple and Oak.
 And I never entertain irrelevant questions such as which Maple, which Oak while I’m busy identifying these ubiquitous trees.